 4. Stone Fox by John Reynolds Gardiner

-This novel is truly a literary gem.
+This novel is truly a literary gem, and it makes a fantastic winter read-aloud.
 I can read it over and over with students and (despite knowing the end) still be brought to tears each time by Gardiner's compelling story.

-Perfect for inclusion in a cross-curricular unit about the Iditerod in March, you can make so many great connections to math and social studies with this book.
+Perfect for inclusion in a cross-curricular unit about the Iditarod in March, you can make so many great connections to math and social studies with this book.

 5. The Littles by John Peterson

 Imagine there were tiny people living in your house without you even knowing it.
 They used your things, borrowed your scraps, and made themselves right at home despite the numerous dangers the typical house presents when you're tiny.
 That is the plot of The Littles.

 This fantasy novel is great for young readers because it is engaging and has a clear, well-developed plot.
 There are many opportunities to discuss problems and solutions as the Littles work to navigate the world at their size.
 Plus, it is a great novel for working through other critical comprehension skills, as well.

 Considered by many to be a must-read classic, I've included it on my list because it is the first of a whole series of books about this miniature family.
 I love when there are multiple books because it means I've opened a whole new reading list for students just by introducing them to this one novel.

 This is the first of a couple of Judy Blume books you'll find on this list.
 She's really got some great choices that are perfect for third-grade readers.

 Freckle Juice is a hilarious realistic fiction novel about a boy, Andrew, who wants to have freckles just like his classmate.
 Andrew can think of so many reasons having freckles would make his life easier.
 For example, his mom would never even know if his neck was dirty!
 When Andrew asks Nicky where his freckles came from, a classmate overhears and offers a special freckle juice recipe…at the low cost of just 50 cents.